 3. Confusion.
 There's a lot to say about your firm, but squeezing together too many different messages dilutes their impact and leaves potential clients confused about who you really are.

 4. Mobile unfriendly.
 Visitors to your website are more likely to be using mobile devices than computers.
-Modern websites must be built using 'responsive' design (so that they work on all the common browsers and devices).
+Modern websites must be built using 'responsive' design (so that they work well on all the common browsers and devices).
 Otherwise visitors aren't seeing what they should and you are missing out on potential clients.

 5. What next?
 The primary purpose of your website is to get clients to call you.
 At a minimum, you need to make it easy – with clear contact details visible throughout the site.
 Better still, include clear calls to action that encourage visitors to make contact, with tracking so you can monitor where the leads are coming from.